zackargyle/react-bash/README.md

-`history`    | An array of initial history items `structure`  | An object representing the file system `theme`      | A string representing which `theme` to use (Terminal.Themes.LIGHT, Terminal.Themes.DARK) `prefix`     | The string used to prefix commands in history: defaults to `hacker@default`
+`history`    | An array of initial history items `structure`  | An object representing the file system `theme`      | A string representing which `theme` to use (Terminal.Themes.LIGHT, Terminal.Themes.DARK) `styles`     | An object overriding the theme styles passed to each section `prefix`     | The string used to prefix commands in history: defaults to `hacker@default`

 ### Currently supported commands and args